5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ### Adding kext URLs to OCAT

 OCAT does not contain all the links to kext repos used in my EFI folder.
-So in order to fetch updates for them, you need to them to `KextURL.txt`.
+So in order to fetch updates for them, you need to add them to `KextURL.txt`.

 **Instructions**